Training-Free Multi-User Generative Semantic Communications via Null-Space Diffusion Sampling: Solving multi-user semantic communication with diffusion models

+\textbf{Implication.} For each user $k$, the diffusion model can generate the null-space term, i.e. the missing parts at the receiver, while the range-space term is received through transmission.

-Although the above formulation seems straightforward, additional considerations should be evaluated when designing null-space diffusion models \cite{Wang2022ZeroShotIR, Grassucci2023DiffusionMF}.
-Indeed, as stated in Section \ref{sec:background}, when sampling $\mathbf{x}_{t-1}$ from $p(\mathbf{x}_{t-1}|\mathbf{x}_t, \mathbf{x}_0)$ in the reverse process where $\mathbf{x}_0$ {denotes the original image, the intermediate states $\mathbf{x}_t$ is perturbed by Gaussian noise, making the null-space decomposition unfeasible.
+However, additional considerations to eq.~\ref{eq:consistency_sat} should be evaluated when designing null-space diffusion models \cite{Wang2022ZeroShotIR, Grassucci2023DiffusionMF}.
+Indeed, as stated in Section \ref{sec:background}, when sampling $\mathbf{x}_{t-1}$ from $p(\mathbf{x}_{t-1}|\mathbf{x}_t, \mathbf{x}_0)$ in the reverse process, where $\mathbf{x}_0$ {denotes the original image, the intermediate states $\mathbf{x}_t$ is perturbed by Gaussian noise, making the null-space decomposition unfeasible.
 Therefore, we have to introduce a reparameterization to obtain noise-free intermediate states and apply the null-space decomposition.
 Precisely, we reparameterize the mean $\bmu_t(\mathbf{x}_t, \mathbf{x}_0)$ and the variance $\sigma_t^2$ of the reverse process transition distribution $p(\mathbf{x}_{t-1}|\mathbf{x}_t, \mathbf{x}_0)$ as:

 Although the noise-free image $\mathbf{x}_0$ is still unknown in intermediate states, we can obtain an estimate $\mathbf{x}_{0|t}$ of it from $\mathbf{x}_t$ by reversing eq.~\eqref{eq:forward} and predict the noise with the denoising model $\epsilon_t = \mathcal{Z}_\theta(\mathbf{x}_t, t)$, i.e.: